Britain, Argentina clash over "nuclear sub" comment

 Britain took Timerman’s accusation personally, prompting Deputy Prime Minister Nick Clegg to rewrite his speech at the summit and open with a denial.

-“I‘m afraid I‘m duty bound to respond to the insinuations made by the Argentinean delegation of militarization of the South Atlantic by the British Government,” he said.
+“I‘m afraid I‘m duty bound to respond to the insinuations made by the Argentinean delegation of militarisation of the South Atlantic by the British Government,” he said.

 “These are unfounded, baseless insinuations.”